2021 vending machine locations

 • Private utility companies

-We invest in local partner organizations to enable them to deliver lasting changes for their communities.
+We invest in local partner organizations to enable them to deliver lasting change for their communities.
 We typically provide financial support, training and technical advice, as well as help with planning, budgeting and organizational development.

 Find out why we were founded and why we are working to put ourselves out of work for 2030.